snotknot/blog/_posts/2022-03-15-secThreadP1.markdown

 ## Introduction

-Hello all, I go by “snotknot” online and I am a security enthusiast who wants to share my knowledge.
-I’ve always wanted to write one of these threads because there’s a lot of misinformation out there.
+Hello all, I go by “snotknot” online.
+I am a security enthusiast who always wanted to write one of these threads.
 Before we get started, it’s important to know that although I am passionate about what I will be teaching in these threads, that doesn’t mean you should blindly trust everything I say.
 You definitely need to do your own research too and you should use this thread more as a template and not a “go-to” resource.
 It’s easy to know what’s fact and what’s lies when you become more experienced at the craft, but as a beginner it can be tricky and you’re likely to be deceived.
 This thread of course won’t be bullet proof and there may be some things that I get wrong.

-Upon reading these threads, you will obtain a greater understanding of the techniques that the best at their craft use to remain anonymous on the internet.
-You will also learn the methods many of them use to enhance their privacy and security online.
-The title is a bit misleading, it's not just a security thread as you'll quickly come to realize.
+Upon reading these threads, you will obtain a greater understanding of the techniques that the best at their craft use to remain anonymous on the internet, enhance their privacy, as well as their security.
+AKA: The title is a bit misleading, it's not just a security thread as you'll quickly come to realize.

 I cannot stress this enough - These threads do not cover "everything".
 Teaching EVERY detail of EVERY aspect of these various crafts would be way too time consuming and overall not efficient as there are way too many situational variables that differ from person to person.
 On top of that: You, the reader, will not remember everything taught regardless.
 You are better off instead trying to learn these various topics via trial and error and it will all come naturally with time.